LSDRM/VMCGUI/README.md

 ![VMCGUIdebugWindow](https://github.com/LSDRM/VMCGUI/assets/90220128/dec16cbf-e683-49de-94b1-37517d74c975)

 > DISCLAIMER : This software still a prototype and can encouter some bugs, or programming mistakes.
-I personnaly encourage python-skilled programmers to try giving more proper versions or letting me know of issues that could be improved.
+I personnaly encourage python-skilled programmers to try giving more proper versions or letting me know about issues that could be fixed.

 -----------
 Features